white-paprika/CodeParadise/README.md

     <li>Using Vite</li>
 </ul>

-<p>I am also interested in learning more about application architectures and data handling.</p>
+<p>I am looking forward learning more about application architectures and data handling.</p>